MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/reserving-rooms-with-a-qr-code.md

 To reserve the room:
 Here are the steps to book the room using the QR code on the Teams Panel:
-1. Using their phone's camera app, they should hold it over the QR code found in the upper left hand side of the screen by the date and time and wait for a message to pop up.
-Tap on the message to open the Teams app.
+1. Using their phone's camera app, they should hold it over the QR code found in the upper left hand side of the screen (located by the date and time) and wait for a message to pop up.
+Select the message on their phone to open the Teams app.

   :::image type="content" source="../media/mtr-devices/qr-code-app-reserved-1.png" alt-text="Teams mobile app with two actions being shown.":::